March 20, 2026

 In Florida, you have a limited time to take legal action after a car accident.
 This deadline is known as the statute of limitations, and for most personal injury cases, you have two years from the date of the crash to file a lawsuit.
 This might seem like a long time, but investigating an accident and building a strong case takes work.
 If you miss this deadline, you could lose your right to seek compensation forever.
 That’s why it’s so important to speak with an attorney as soon as possible to protect your legal rights.

-Using Medical Records and Expert Testimony
+The Role of Medical Records and Expert Witnesses

 Your medical records are one of the most critical pieces of evidence in a personal injury claim.
 They provide official proof of your injuries and the treatments you’ve received.
 It is essential to follow your doctor’s treatment plan exactly, as missing appointments can be used by insurance companies to argue that your injuries aren’t serious.
 In some cases, especially those involving severe trauma like a brain injury, we may also bring in medical experts to provide testimony that connects your injuries directly to the accident and explains their long-term impact on your life.